Click here to go back to News 2005

 The Karak Municipality is setting up an Urban Observatory for the city.
 The observatory will carry out data collection, analysis, comparison and compilation, and publication of results through periodicals and the Internet.
 It also will address several fields including health, the environment, demography, economics, construction activities, archaeology, climate, and agriculture.
 (Source: al-Ghad, October 1, 2005)

-The Greater Amman Municipality prepared a 143-million JD (around 201.4-million $US) budget for 2006 with an estimated deficit of 20 million JD (around 28 million $US).
+The Greater Amman Municipality prepared a 143-million JD (201-million $US) budget for 2006 with an estimated deficit of 20 million JD (28 million $US).
 The deficit is expected to be offset by the surplus achieved in past years' budgets, and by an ongoing plan to activate and optimize collection mechanisms for fees and other dues.
 (Source: The Jordan Times, October 6, 2005

 An archaeological team from Yarmouk University unearthed 18 new historical sites west of Irbid.
 The work was carried out in cooperation with French archaeological experts and the Department of Antiquities.
 (Source: The Jordan Times, October 20, 2005)